Bareflank/hypervisor/README.md

 Visual Studio is needed as it contains Windows specific libraries that are needed during compilation.
 Instead of using the Clang/LLVM project that natively ships with Visual Studio, we use the standard Clang/LLVM binaries provided by the LLVM project which ensures we get all of the tools including LLD, Clang Tidy and Clang Format.
 Also note that you must put Ninja somewhere in your path (we usually drop into CMake's bin folder).

-To compile the BSL, use the following:
+To compile use the following:
 ``` bash
 git clone https://github.com/bareflank/hypervisor
 mkdir hypervisor/build && cd hypervisor/build